TehBrian/Iteminator/README.md

 ## Features

 - Edit all item data.
 Seriously.
 All of it.
-This includes lore, attributes, books, fireworks, and even tropical fish buckets.
+This includes lore, attributes, books, banners, and even tropical fish buckets.
 - Use either [MiniMessage][MiniMessage] or legacy formatting to format text.
 - All plugin messages are easily configurable.